 Fans of both Ginsburg and the late Antonin Scalia had a hard time wrapping their heads around the duo’s unshakeable bond.
 How is it, outsiders wondered, that two people with such dramatically different views could grow to be so close?
 Despite their opposing ideologies, Ginsburg and Scalia possessed an intense mutual respect for one another, a deep respect for the Court’s role, and, perhaps most importantly, both recognized that they made the other better.
 Oh, and then there was the opera: the friends’ love of the art form, plus their “odd couple” reputation, inspired one law student to compose an entire (satirical) opera about them.
-In the statement [PDF] she released following the passing of her “best buddy” on February 13, she wrote:
+In the statement [PDF] she released following the passing of her “best buddy” on February 13, Ginsburg wrote:

 “Toward the end of the opera 'Scalia/Ginsburg,' tenor Scalia and soprano Ginsburg sing a duet ‘We are different, we are one’ … We disagreed now and then, but when I wrote for the Court and received a Scalia dissent, the opinion ultimately released was notably better than my initial circulation.
 Justice Scalia nailed all the weak spots—the ‘applesauce’ and ‘argle bargle’—and gave me just what I need to strengthen the majority opinion."

-“If I had any talent that God could give me, I would be a great diva,” she said during a conversation at Georgetown University’s Law School last year.
+“If I had any talent that God could give me, I would be a great diva,” she said during a conversation at Georgetown University’s Law School in 2015.
 “But sadly I have a monotone … [I sing] only in the shower and in my dreams.”
-That hasn’t stopped her from appearing as an extra in a handful of productions—or from fangirling (in her typically decorous manner) when Plácido Domingo sang to her.
+That didn't stop Ginsburg from appearing as an extra in a handful of productions—or from fangirling (in her typically decorous manner) when Plácido Domingo sang to her.

-For the past 20-plus years, Ginsburg has worked out twice weekly with a personal trainer—the same one Justice Kagan uses, on Ginsburg’s recommendation.
-Her regime includes an elliptical warm up, squats, planks, medicine ball tosses (she uses a 12-pounder!), and push-ups.
-She regularly does more than 20 push-ups.
-And she does it all while listening to classical music.
+For the last 20-plus years of her life, Ginsburg worked out twice weekly with a personal trainer—the same one Justice Kagan uses, on Ginsburg’s recommendation.
+Her regime included an elliptical warm up, squats, planks, medicine ball tosses (she used a 12-pounder!), and push-ups.
+She regularly did more than 20 push-ups.
+And did it all while listening to classical music.